Key Takeaway

 Understanding Staged Accidents and Insurance Fraud

-Car accident insurance fraud is a serious problem in New York, affecting innocent drivers who become unwitting victims of staged collisions.
-If you’ve been involved in what seems like a suspicious accident, understanding how intentional acts affect insurance coverage—and your rights as an innocent victim—is crucial to protecting yourself legally and financially.
+Car accident insurance fraud is a serious problem in New York.
+Innocent drivers often become unwitting victims of staged collisions.
+If you’ve been involved in what seems like a suspicious accident, understanding how intentional acts affect insurance coverage is crucial.
+Knowing your rights as an innocent victim can help protect you both legally and financially.

 A staged accident occurs when someone deliberately causes or orchestrates a vehicular collision for the purpose of filing fraudulent insurance claims.
 These schemes can range from simple “swoop and squat” maneuvers to complex multi-vehicle operations involving multiple participants.

 The recent case of Adirondack Ins.
-Exch. v Rodriguez, 2023 NY Slip Op 02095 (2d Dept. 2023), demonstrates how New York courts handle these cases and what evidence is required to prove insurance fraud involving intentionally staged accidents.
+Exch. v Rodriguez, 2023 NY Slip Op 02095 (2d Dept. 2023), shows how New York courts handle these cases.
+It also clarifies what evidence is needed to prove insurance fraud involving intentionally staged accidents.

 The Legal Standard: Intentional Acts Void Insurance Coverage